 The small Gornji Grad area doesn’t offer a lot of options for accommodations.
-Most of the hotels skirt the outer edges of the neighbourhood, placing you close to the central public square and other attractions.
+Most of the hotels skirt the outer edges of the neighbourhood, placing you close to the central public square and other places of interest.

-- Hotel Jagerhorn: The centrally located hotel is the closest you can get to the centre of old town and the famous Ban Jelacic Square.
+- Hotel Jagerhorn: The centrally-located Zagreb hotel is the closest you can get to the centre of old town and the famous Ban Jelacic Square.
 The top-rated location is also one of the quickest to fill up during busy tourist seasons, so book early.